k-alt0228-se/blocks/README.md

   To my point, basically this is going to hold downloads of my Snap! and Scratch projects to share them in a place that is actually my favorite.
 GitHub kinda makes me unreasonably happy compared to Scratch.
 I don't want to care about how many views I have on a Scratch project or how a Snap! project would be so much harder to make in Scratch if I just have a place for both.

   The linked (beta) project has information about all my current, future, and previous projects using blocky code.
-When something is finished it's card  will be archived and the code will be added to the respective repository branch it belongs to.
+When something is finished it's card  will be placed in the "Done" collum and the code will be added to the respective repository branch it belongs to.
 I am not a huge fan of the issues feature, the way it works, so I will probably only end up using that for like bugs and things?
-Not sure yet.

   In beta projects, when you hover over a card name, it turns into a link.
 Click on these links to find the project notes/instrutions + notes/credits.
 All finished projects (projects in the "Done" category) should have these for you to find plus the project file (once the initial setup of the projects file is done).